scripterkaran/GCM-iOS-Cordova/README.md

 2) Put your configuration file in the root of your project and make sure to add it to your target as advice by Google.

-3)Go to https://developers.google.com/cloud-messaging/ios/client and follow the POD installation.
+3) Go to https://developers.google.com/cloud-messaging/ios/client and follow the POD installation.

-Following Points are just summary of how to get started with pop configurations:
+Following Points are just summary of how to get started with POD configurations:

 -Make sure you have properly configured PODFile.
 It should Look like